onboardist/coachmarks/README.md

 - [x] BUG: when text is on right side of button, arrowhead is on left side of button instead of right side.
 And the start of the line is from the right side of the text, not left side.
 - [ ] If text is just a little bit above or below the button vertically, it will anchor to the top position when it should still be the side
 - [x] Reorient arrowhead so its angle matches a straight line from start point to end point.
 (Done w/ quadratic curve)
-- [ ] Relative-size the arrow marker based on viewport size
+- [x] Relative-size the arrow marker & stroke width based on viewport size.
+[Partially done. need to test on mobile device]
 - [ ] Content needs to not scroll, which means scrolling elements into view.
-- [ ] Handle rezizing, orientation changes, and media query changes
+- [x] Handle resizing, orientation changes, and media query changes

 # Ideas